pedro-fr/CV/index.md

 - Developed pipelines for quality control (QC), statistical analysis, and data visualization using tools such as FastQC, RMarkdown, and ggplot2.
 - Processed and integrated large-scale public omics datasets.
 Ensured reproducibility and reliability in data analysis with proper documentation to maintain consistent and reliable data across research projects.
 - Utilized high-performance computing (HPC) resources.
 Managed computational workflows efficiently with the Slurm workload manager in a Unix-like environment.
+- Delivered impactful results that contributed to my bachelor’s dissertation, a congress presentation, and a scientific poster, showcasing the significance of my work.

 ---